 Can you Make Paleo Succotash with this Recipe?

-TOTALLY.
-Just follow the recipe as instructed, but use ghee in place of butter and leave out any corn or lima beans.
-Add extra peppers!
+Yes!
+You absolutely can make a Paleo or Whole30 friend succotash.
+Just follow the recipe as instructed, but use ghee in place of the butter and leave out any corn or lima beans.
+Add extra peppers or tomatoes!
 Yum.

 Refrigerate any leftovers for 3 – 5 days in an airtight container – leftover shrimp degrades in quality pretty quickly.